 Deep Officials: Move with the Wing Officials down the 50 yard line to the sideline.
-The Side Judge turns and moves down the sideline to the kick team's 40 yard line while the Field Judge remains at the 50.
+Both officials remain at the 50 (on the receiver's restraining line).

 Kick off following a touchdown or field goal:

 Referee: Move directly to the goal line of the receiving team.
 If necessary to alter the other official's duties to an "Obvious On-Side Kick" formation, relay that information to the Wing officials before they move to the 20 yard line.